BLANK-TH/TSonitor/docs/source/index.rst

    * **Button Grief**: *Notifies you when someone presses a button and players take damage from the world within X seconds after*
       * By default, the warden is not counted in this, it can be toggled off in settings however
       * The damage threshold before a warning is triggered is configurable in settings
+      * Buttons can be ignored or renamed using a Button Configuration file
    * **Nade Disruption**: *Notifies you when a prisoner throws utility and players take damage from the world within X seconds*
       * The damage threshold before a warning is triggered is configurable in settings
    * **Gunplant**: *Notifies you when a CT drops a weapon and a T uses that same weapon within X seconds*